JungleComputing/javagat/doc/README.txt

 For more information on the GAT in general, see www.gridlab.org.

-This software consists of two parts.
-The GAT engine and the GAT adaptors
+This software consists of three two parts.
+The GAT API, the GAT engine and the GAT adaptors.

 SETTING UP YOUR ENVIRONMENT
 ---------------------------